willclo1/FruitShoot/database/readme.md

 # FruitShoot – Local Development Database

-This folder runs a local MySQL database using Docker for development.
+This folder runs a local and server MySQL database using Docker for development.

 ---